hajnalben/ClickableRequires/README.md

 ## Installation
 * clone the repository into Sublime Packages folder
-* it is not yet available through Package Control but it will be soon :smile:
+* install through Package Control: `ClickableRequires`

 ## Usage
 You can hover on any `require('module-name')` statement to open a pop-up with in-app link to the file.